ExpiredPopsicle/SnekStudio/README.md

 ## Run from source

-If you're on an platform for which there is no release yet (MacOS), want to tinker with SnekStudio, or write your own modules, heres how to go about that:
+If you're on a platform for which there is no release yet (MacOS), want to tinker with SnekStudio, or write your own modules, here's how to go about that:

 1. Clone the repository **recursively**.
     ```